Mhdi-kr/mahdikarimidotcom/content/blog/devevloping-confidence-as-a-software-engineer.md

 #### Going deep

 Opt for deep work over shallow work.
-Proficiency isn't accidental. it comes from intentional, deliberate and focused practice.
-Delve into your known unknowns with deliberate efforts to deepen your understanding.
+Proficiency isn't accidental. it comes from intentional, deliberate and focused practice. dive into your known unknowns with deliberate efforts to deepen your understanding.

 ### 4. don't know that we know (Unknown unknowns)